micmejia/bible-dump/NKJV/Job/Job 39.md

 She forgets that a foot may crush them, Or that a wild beast may break them.

 ###### 16
-She treats her young harshly, as though _they were_ not hers; Her labor is in vain, without [^e]concern,
+She treats her young harshly, as though _they were_ not hers; Her labor is in vain, without concern,

 ###### 17
 Because God deprived her of wisdom, And did not endow her with understanding.